Halophila engelmannii: Description

 Halophila is the only genus of seagrass lacking basal sheaths on the leaf stems.
 Like other seagrasses, Halophila engelmannii has rhizomes that run along near the surface of sand or mud, with roots at the nodes to anchor them in place.
 Each leaf stem grows from a node and has a pair of scales halfway up and another pair at the base of the leaf blades.
 There are 4 to 8 blades on each stem, each of which is up to 30 mm long and 6 mm wide.
 Each blade is oval, has 6 to 8 veins and a finely serrated margin.

 Distribution

 Halophila engelmannii is found on the coasts of Florida, Texas, the Bahamas, Cuba and the West Indies.
 It can grow in deeper waters than do some other species of seagrass, at depths down to 14.4 m.
-It is one of three species of Halophila found in the Indian River Lagoon, Florida, the others being Halophila decipiens and Halophila johnsonii.
+It is one of three species of Halophila found in the Indian River Lagoon, Florida, the others being Halophila decipiens and Halophila ovalis in the form of Johnson's seagrass.
 They often form mixed seagrass meadows at greater depths than other seagrasses normally grow.